Skyscanner/ensure-node-env/README.md

 Where the `node` and `npm` engine properties specify a valid semver range for Node and npm version respectively.

+> By default, if you have a `node` or `npm` binary installed locally to the project (thus ending up in `./node_modules/.bin`), it will take precedence.
+If you wanto to check against a globally installed version instead, you can pass the `--ignore-local-bin` parameter (`-i` for short).
+>
+> It's worth noting that, while you may not be directly depending on `node` or `npm` packages, you may still have them as transitive dependencies - in any case, `ensure-node-env` will show which one is being considered and where it comes from.

+By default, the script's output is minimal.
+If you want it to display more information, such as the exact versions being compared, you can pass the `--verbose` parameter (`-v` for short).

 ### Usage in libraries

 This script is designed to be used as a development-only preinstall check in the project root.
 For libraries that are published and consumed in other projects it is considered good enough to include it as a pretest check: